CosmosPlatform/cosmos-server/README.md

 - `DEFAULT_ADMIN_USERNAME`: Username of the default admin user.
 - `ENVIRONMENT`: Environment in which the server is running.
 It can be `LOCAL` for local development.
 - `GITHUB_TOKEN`: A GitHub token to sue the github api with higher rate limits.
-- `TOKEN_ENCRYPTION_KEY`: Key used to ecrypt private github tokens.
+- `TOKEN_ENCRYPTION_KEY`: Key used to encrypt private github tokens.
 It must be 32 bytes long.
   - If you are running this locally you can quickly generate one running `openssl rand -base64 32`.
 It is important that it is base64 encoded for the program to accept it.

+### Email Service

+- This program has the capability to send emails using an SMTP server.
+To enable this feature you need an email with an app password from which the mails will be sent.
+  - Create a gmail account to be used as the sender.
+  - Activate 2FA on the account (necessary to create app passwords).
+  - Go to [the page to create app passwords](https://myaccount.google.com/apppasswords) and generate one.
+- You need to set the following environment variables:
+  - `SMTP_HOST`: SMTP host of the email service.
+For gmail it is `smtp.gmail.com`.
+  - `SMTP_PORT`: SMTP port of the email service.
+For gmail it is `587`.
+  - `SMTP_EMAIL`: Email address of the sender.
+  - `SMTP_PASSWORD`: App password generated for the email address.

 ## Optional